-The Respondent has failed in his responsibility discussed above and in the light of the pleadings and documents filed by the Complainant; the Panel has concluded that the disputed domain name is identical with or deceptively similar to the Complainant's well-known trademark 'SKECHERS'.
+The Respondent has failed in his responsibility discussed above and in the light of the pleadings and documents filed by the Complainant; the Panel has come to the conclusion that the disputed domain name is identical with or deceptively similar to the Complainant's trademark 'TRANSFERWISE'.
 Accordingly, the Panel concludes that the Complainant has satisfied the first element required by Paragraph 4 of the INDRP.
 [Relevant Decisions: Magnum Piering, Inc. v.
-The Mudjackers and Garwood S. Wilson, Sr., WIPO Case No. D2000-

-1525; Aon PLC and Ors. v.
+The Mudjackers and Garwood S. Wilson, Sr., WIPO Case No. D2000-1525; Aon PLC and Ors. v.
 Gangadhar Mahesh, INDRP/632; Wells Fargo & Co. and Anr. v.
 DeepDas Kumar, INDRP/628; Natures Basket Limited & Ors. v.
 Dipti Singla, INDRP/683; General Motors India Pvt.
 Ltd. & Anr. v.
 Anish Sharma, INDRP/799; Havells India Limited and Anr. v.
 Whois Foundation, WIPO Case No. D2016-1775; Santa Fe Transport International Limited and Santa Fe Moving Services Private Limited v.
-Santa Fe Packers, Packers Movers WIPO Case No. D2017-0754; Santa Fe Transport International Limited and Santa Fe Moving Services Private Limited v.
-Achyut Khare, INDRP/886]
+Santa fe Packers, Packers Movers WIPO Case No. D2017-0754; Santa Fe Transport International Limited and Santa Fe Moving Services Private Limited v.
+Achyut Khare, INDRP/886; TransferWise Ltd. Vs Chenggong, INDRP/1122]

-The Respondent has no rights or legitimate interests in respect of the disputed domain name.
+The Respondent has no rights or legitimate interests in respect of the disputed domain name

 The second element that the Complainant needs to prove and as is required by paragraph 4(ii) of the INDRP is that the Respondent has no legitimate rights or interests in the disputed domain name.

-The Complainant has never assigned, granted, licensed, sold, transferred or in any way authorised the Respondent to register or use the 'SKECHERS' trademark or any other related mark.
-The Complainant has been using the mark 'SKECHERS', as well as at least one domain name consisting of the mark 'SKECHERS', for a bonafide purpose in relation to its business.
+The Complainant has never assigned, granted or in any way authorised the Respondent to register or use the TRANSFERWISE trademark or any other related mark.
+The Complainant has been using the 'TRANSFERWISE' mark for a bonafide purpose in relation to its business.

 Moreover, the burden of proof on the Complainant regarding this element of the domain name dispute lies most directly within the Respondent's knowledge.
-Once the Complainant has made a prima facie case showing that the Respondent does not have any rights or legitimate interest in the domain name, the evidentiary burden shifts to the Respondent to rebut the contention by providing evidence of its rights or interests in the domain name.
+Once the Complainant has made a prima facle case showing that the Respondent does not have any rights or legitimate interest in the domain name, the evidentiary burden shifts to the Respondent to rebut the contention by providing evidence of its rights or interests in the domain name.